Geoffrey Mutai, Firehiwot Dado win at NYC Marathon

 Mutai finished in 2 hours, 5 minutes, 6 seconds, crushing the previous mark of 2:07:43 set by Tesfaye Jifar of Ethiopia a decade earlier.

-In April, he ran the fastest 26.2 miles in history: 2:03:02 in Boston.
+In April, Mutai ran the fastest 26.2 miles in history: 2:03:02 in Boston.
 It didn't count as a world record because the course is considered too straight and too downhill.

-The second- and third-place finishers Sunday also broke the old course record.
-Fellow Kenyan Emmanuel Mutai (no relation), the London Marathon champ, was 1:22 back.
-Tsegaye Kebede of Ethiopia was third.
+With little wind on a cool, sunny day, the conditions were perfect for fast times.
+The second- and third-place finishers also broke the old course record.
+Fellow Kenyan Emmanuel Mutai (no relation), the London Marathon champ and course-record holder, ran a 2:06:28.
+Tsegaye Kebede of Ethiopia was third in 2:07:14.

 Dado trailed London Marathon champ Mary Keitany by nearly 2½ minutes at the 15-mile mark but passed her with about a mile left.
 The 27-year-old Dado won in 2:23:15 — almost a minute better than her previous personal best.

-Fellow Ethiopian Buzunesh Deba, who lives in the Bronx, was second for her first podium finish at a major marathon, four seconds back.
+Fellow Ethiopian Buzunesh Deba, who lives in the Bronx and enjoyed vocal support, was second for her first podium finish at a major marathon, four seconds back.
 It was the second-closest women's finish in the race's history.

 Keitany was third, 23 seconds back.
-The Kenyan was well under course-record pace for much of the race but faded badly over the final miles.
+The Kenyan pulled away right from the start and was well under course-record pace for much of the race.
+But she faded badly over the final miles, feeling fatigue in her legs.